Armadale, West Lothian: Culture and community

 Armadale has a public library located on North Street.
 The Armadale Partnership Centre is a large community centre in the town that includes council services, event spaces, meeting rooms, a cafe and sports facilities.

 The town had a swimming pool, which was operated by Xcite, and was given the name Jim Sibbald Swimming Pool in honour of a former councillor who had served the community for 30 years has been closed since the end of August 2023.
 Pool facilities are now provided at the local high school, Armadale Academy.

 Parks in Armadale include Watson Park (adjacent to the new war memorial), Nelson Park (once abandoned to flooding but renovated following the Queens Jubilee), and the Black Moss Nature Reserve (and Curling Pond).
 The Davie Kerr Heritage Walk is a round circular walk that encompasses the town and passes through historical sites and sites of natural interest within the town.

 In May 2013, following the death of Trustee Rosie Wells, and her subsequent bequest, the Armadale registered Scottish Charity No SC043118 (The West Lothian Archaeological Trust) set up the Scottish National Aerial Photography Scheme for children and students.
 International recognition came in the same month, with the Trust being invited to become an Associated Partner of the ArchaeoLandscapes Europe Project, part of the European Union's Culture Programme.

+In April 2026, the Grand Lodge Trustees of Scotland announced the purchase of a new headquarters in Armadale for the Grand Orange Lodge of Scotland.
+The organisation is a Protestant fraternal society associated with Ulster Scots identity and Orange Order history and tradition.
+Its activities include cultural events and Orange walks, the largest of which is "The Twelfth" held annually to mark the anniversary of William III's victory at the Battle of the Boyne.
+Critics have accused the Orange Order of sectarianism and anti-Catholic sentiment, whereas the organisation maintains that it is peaceful and dedicated to Protestant culture and heritage.